lammps/lammps/doc/src/pair_exp6_rx.rst

    epsilon      0.0000   0.00478  -0.06283  0.24486  -0.33737   2.60097
    rm           0.0001  -0.00118  -0.00253  0.05812  -0.00509   1.50106

-A section begins with a non-blank line whose 1st character is not a "#"; blank lines or lines starting with "#" can be used as comments between sections.
+A section begins with a non-blank line whose first character is not a "#"; blank lines or lines starting with "#" can be used as comments between sections.

 Following a blank line, the next N lines list the species and their corresponding parameters.
-The first argument is the species tag, the second argument is the exp6 tag, the 3rd argument is the :math:`\alpha` parameter (energy units), the 4th argument is the :math:`\epsilon` parameter (energy-distance\^6 units), and the 5th argument is the :math:`R_m` parameter (distance units).
+The first argument is the species tag, the second argument is the exp6 tag, the third argument is the :math:`\alpha` parameter (energy units), the fourth argument is the :math:`\epsilon` parameter (energy-distance\^6 units), and the fifth argument is the :math:`R_m` parameter (distance units).
 If a species tag of "1fluid" is listed as a pair coefficient, a one-fluid approximation is specified where a concentration-dependent combination of the parameters is computed